dherrera1911/dherrera1911.github.io/_posts/2024-12-03-covariance-shrinkage.md

 ![](/files/blog/shrinkage/lda_filters.png)

-We see that the filters obtained with the sample covariance estimator are unstable, in that they put most of their weight into a few pixels.
+We see that the filters obtained with the sample covariance estimator seem unstable, in that they put most of their weight into a few pixels.
 The OAS filters are noisy, as we could expect from the small number of samples used, but they are smoother and better distributed across the image.